smart appliance controlled by phone

 Smart home technology has become essential, not optional, in today’s kitchen design.
 Clients expect it.
 And it’s not something to “think about later”.

-How to Get Up to Speed with Smart Home Technology
+Get Up to Speed with Smart Home Technology

-• Go to informational websites, like htacertified.org
+• Visit informational websites, like htacertified.org

 • Many appliance showrooms offer demonstrations of their smart products so you can see them in action.
 Dacor, Miele, Samsung, Control4 and Kohler are a few.